extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/overview.rst

 * Provision two-member leaf VCS clusters to support server dual-homing.

 This solution currently supports the External Border Gateway Protocol (eBGP) workflow to provision an IP Fabric on VDX switches.
 This can be fully automated, or triggered manually via CLI or API.

-The eBGP-based workflow supports both numbered & unnumbered configurations.
+The eBGP-based workflow supports both IP numbered & unnumbered configurations.

+* IP-based(IP numbered): Each interface on every link between the switches is assigned an IP address and eBGP peerings use these IP addresses.
+This is the default.
+* Unnumbered: A loopback interface is created and assigned an IP address.
+These loopback IP addresses are used for BGP peering

 What's Next?
 -------------------------------